Tax Refund Calculator 2026

 Total Tax Liability Includes:

-• Income tax calculated using tax brackets
+• Income tax from federal tax brackets

 • Self-employment tax (if applicable)